awsdocs/amazon-detective-admin-guide/doc_source/detective-terms-concepts.md

 ****Finding****
 A security issue detected by Amazon GuardDuty\.

+**High\-volume entity**
+An entity that has connections to or from a very large number of other entities during a time interval\.
+For example, an EC2 instance might have connections from millions of IP addresses\.
+The number of connections exceeds the threshold that Detective can accommodate\.
+When the current scope time contains a high\-volume time interval, Detective notifies the user\.
+See [Viewing details for high\-volume entities](https://docs.aws.amazon.com/detective/latest/userguide/high-degree-entities.html) in the *Amazon Detective User Guide*\.

 ****Investigation****
 The process of performing triage on suspicious or interesting activity, determining the scope, getting to its underlying source or cause, and then determining how to proceed\.